bdasgupta02/cpp-shell-poc/README.md

 ## Improvements in progress
 - Detecting function declarations
-- Concurrency to compensate for compilation times
+- Concurrency to compensate for compilation times (and other optimizations)
 - Smart output addition and removal for REPL loops
 - Error detection and auto-undo